ACSTO and Tax Credits

 Arizona offers a unique opportunity for Arizona taxpayers to make contributions to students at a private school and receive a dollar-for-dollar tax credit against their state tax liability each year.

-That means that for 2015-2016, a married Arizona taxpayer can give $2,134 to a student at Valley Christian High School, and if their state tax liability is $2,134 or more, they will receive the entire amount back on their tax return.
+That means that for 2015-2016, a married Arizona taxpayer can give $2,134 to a student at Valley Christian Schools, and if their state tax liability is $2,134 or more, they will receive the entire amount back on their tax return.

 It really is that easy.
 Read on for additional information, but please consider it helpful and don’t let it scare you.
 This is an incredible program that is a “no-brainer” for friends of Valley Christian who are also Arizona taxpayers, and we invite you to contribute to a Valley student right away.